By Louis DeNicola, Cheapism.com

 Media Mail from the Postal Service emerged as the absolute cheapest option overall, costing only $4.15 for a 5-pound package and $6.19 for a 10-pound package to either city.
 However, the service applies only to "educational materials" such as books and DVDs.
 For other items, the Postal Service's Parcel Post beat out UPS Ground and FedEx Home Delivery, although the estimated transit times were six days to Chicago and eight days to San Francisco, compared with guaranteed delivery in two days to Chicago and five days to San Francisco with UPS or FedEx.

-Related: Best cheap wines
+Related: Best budget ereaders

 FedEx and UPS mirror each others' prices and services, quoting precisely the same rates, down to the cent, almost across the board.
 The sole exception is ground delivery, where FedEx Home Delivery maintains a slight lead over UPS Ground.
 In Cheapism's comparison, the price differences amounted to no more than a couple of dollars and change.
 It's worth looking at the transit times for these services before springing for an express option.
-UPS and FedEx quoted the same guaranteed delivery date for ground shipping to Chicago as they did for two-day services that cost more than twice as much.There are many options for shipping packages.
+UPS and FedEx quoted the same guaranteed delivery date for ground shipping to Chicago as they did for two-day services that cost more than twice as much.There are many shipping options for the Holidays.

 Cheapism saw substantial savings with flat-rate boxes from the Postal Service, which ship for the same price regardless of weight or destination, as long as the contents fit in one of several sizes the Postal Service provides.
 For instance, shipping a 10-pound package overnight to San Francisco costs $39.95 vs. $76.95 for regular Express Mail at the Post Office or $116.17 at FedEx or UPS.
 The heavier the package (up to 70 pounds), the greater the savings.
 Flat-rate shipping is often the cheapest method for expedited delivery, but not always.
 Be sure to price out both regular and flat-rate shipping at the Postal Service for Priority Mail, a two-to-three-day service, or overnight Express Mail, the only option with point-by-point tracking and a money-back-guaranteed delivery time.